bfinl/tFUS-Aberration-Correction-kWave/README.md

   -  `./H275_3D_human_phase_estimation_local.m`
   -  `./generate_source.mlx`

-- For GPU-accelerated simulations, you can consider using our compiled C++/CUDA binaries provided under `./k-Wave binaries/` (by replacing the original binaries provided in the k-Wave toolbox under `k-Wave/binaries/`) and select `model = 4`, which allows you to use single NVIDIA GPU up to the *Ada Lovelace* architecture (RTX 4000 series).
+- For GPU-accelerated simulations, you can consider using our compiled C++/CUDA binaries provided under `./k-Wave binaries/` (by replacing the original binaries provided in the k-Wave toolbox under `k-Wave/binaries/`) and select `model = 4`, which allows you to use single NVIDIA GPU up to the *Ada Lovelace* architecture (RTX 40 series).
 In addition, you have the option of using the MATLAB GPU code by selecting `model = 2`.
 - *Note: we do not recommend using `model = 3` (compiled C++ code, CPU-only) since it is not widely tested by us.*

 ## Instructions

-1. Prepare subject head CT (or pCT) and MR data (preferably in `nifit` format otherwise you need to do conversion first).
-If you only have MR data of subjects, we recommend you follow the instructions under `./MR to pCT/` to convert it to pCT.
+1. Prepare subject head CT (or pseudo-CT) and MR data (preferably in `nifit` format otherwise you need to do conversion first).
+If you only have MR data of subjects, we recommend you follow the instructions under `./MR to pCT/` to convert it to pseudo-CT (pCT).
 2. Follow the instructions under `./Brain MR Segmentation/` to obtain the segmented region of interest (V5L in our work).
 This would be used for quantitative evaluations and statistical calculations later on.

 3. Use the `./skull_brain_visualization.mlx` script to visualize the skull (CT or pCT) and brain (MR) in a 3D space.
 Also, you can further determine the thresholding value for skull/brain binary mask generation using this script.